MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-channel-tab.md

 ---
 # Build a channel and group tab for Microsoft Teams

-This tutorial teaches you to build a basic *channel tab* (also known as a *group tab*), which is a full-screen page for a team channel or chat.
-You can also configure some aspects of this kind of tab (for example, rename the tab so it's meaningful to their channel) which you cannot do in a Personal Tab.
+This tutorial teaches you to build a basic *channel tab* also known as a *group tab*, which is a full-screen page for a team channel or chat.
+You can also configure some aspects of this kind of tab, for example, rename the tab so it's meaningful to their channel, which you cannot do in a Personal Tab.

-This tutorial teaches you to create an app project using the Microsoft Teams Toolkit for Visual Studio Code, identify the app configurations and scaffolding relevant to channel tabs, Create tab content and tab configuration, and build and run your app in teams for testing.
+This tutorial teaches you to:
+* Create an app project using the Microsoft Teams Toolkit for Visual Studio Code.
+* Understand the app configurations and scaffolding relevant to channel tabs.
+* Create tab content and tab configuration.
+* Build and run your app in teams for testing.

 ## Prerequisites

-You need to understand how to set up and build Teams app before you begin to build a channel or group tab.
+Ensure that you understand how to set up and build Teams app before you begin to build a channel or group tab.
+For more information, see [Build and run your first Microsoft Teams app](../build-your-first-app/build-and-run.md).

 ## 1. Create your app project

 The Microsoft Teams Toolkit helps you to configure your app and set up the scaffolding relevant to channel and group tabs.
 It also contains a basic configuration page and content page that displays a "Hello, World!" message.

+**To create your app project**

 1. Go to Visual Studio Code and select **Microsoft Teams** :::image type="icon" source="../assets/icons/vsc-toolkit.png"::: on the left Activity Bar.
 1. Sign in with your Microsoft 365 development account when prompted to do so.
 1. On the **Select project** screen, select **JS** (JavaScript) under **Channel and group app**.
 1. Enter a name for your Teams app.
+  > [!NOTE]
-(This is the default name for your app and also the name of the app project directory on your local machine.)
+  > This is the default name for your app and also the name of the app project directory on your local machine.
 1. Select **Group or Teams channel tab**.
 1. Select **Finish** at the bottom of the screen to configure your project and save your project on your local machine.